Towards Trustworthy Legal AI through LLM Agents and Formal Reasoning: Approach

-\paragraph{(e) Judge LLM.} Once Z3 returns a \textsf{sat} model, its proof object and the surviving statutes are passed to the \textsc{Judge-LLM} (red block), which then drafts (i) a declarative verdict (\textit{guilty} / \textit{not guilty}), (ii) a quantified sentence obtained via the optimisation query \(\min\,{\sf penalty}(p)\), and (iii) a narrative justification that references solver-derived facts, the relevant Code articles, and each party’s key arguments.
+Once SMT-solver returns a \textsf{sat} model, its proof object together with the surviving statutes and sentencing ranges are passed to the \textsc{Judge LLM}.
+The Judge LLM drafts (i) a declarative verdict (\textit{guilty} / \textit{not guilty}) and the statutes, (ii) a quantified sentence derived from the SMT solver’s ranges, and (iii) a narrative justification that references solver-derived facts, the relevant Code articles, judicial interpretations, and each party’s key arguments.

-The design brings the following practical advantages: (a)~role isolation improves faithfulness, (b)~KB-grounded auto-formalization curbs hallucination, (c)~the critique loop mimics adversarial litigation, (d)~the formal reasoning enhance the model explainability, and (e)~the Judge-LLM converts symbolic proofs into prose that stakeholders can audit.
-Together these steps operationalize \emph{interpretable, formally and verifiable} legal reasoning at scale.
+\paragraph{Similar Case Retrieval.} In parallel with formal reasoning, \method retrieves similar cases based on the verified statutes and case descriptions.
+Similar cases are not used to override solver results, but are injected as auxiliary context to the Judge LLM.
+This design reflects real-world judicial practice, where precedent and analogous cases inform the exercise of judicial discretion without altering statutory applicability.

+\paragraph{Judicial Interpretation Matching.} Judicial interpretation is conditioned on the set of verified statutes and serves to refine their legal meaning in specific contexts.
+It is injected into the prompt of Judge LLM using the statute matching.
+This separation allows the core reasoning pipeline to remain statute-centric, while enabling flexible adaptation to different legal interpretive regimes and evolving jurisprudence.

+\paragraph{Summary.} Our design explicitly combines formal rationality with substantive judgment.
+Formal rationality is enforced by the SMT solver through applicability verification.
+Substantive rationality, including judicial discretion and contextual reasoning, is modelled at the LLM layer through the incorporation of similar cases and judicial interpretations.